AbdulqadirMerchant/InvoiceGenerator/README.md

 I have used Qt Designer to generate the UI for my applications and then converted the ui files generated to python using the command:
 ### pyuic6 -o <file_name>.py <file_name>.ui

+The file names ending in _window are the functional part of the program.
+The files names without _window are ui files converted to python files.